chainstack/docs/docs/operations/tezos/tools.md

 where

 * ENDPOINT — your node HTTPS endpoint.
-* CONTRACT — your complied contract.
+* CONTRACT — your compiled contract.
 * STORAGE — your compiled contract storage.

 Example: